pammacdotnet/TypstPaper/paper.typ

 Focusing on the renderer and local installs, Typst offers significantly agile and incremental compilation times, often completing in milliseconds, which allows for document previews that are delivered almost right away (for the average human perception).
 This rendering operations very often take place under the so called _Doherty threshold_ @Doherty82, i.e., below this point, users stay highly productive.
 However, above it, system delays quickly degrade performance and satisfaction.

 The compiler (tackled in @sec:compiler) is a single lightweight binary that, when necessary, downloads external packages on-demand, keeping installations minimal and secure.
-All operations take place in userland (no need for special admin privileges).
+All operations take place in user space (no need for special admin privileges).

 Regarding the operating procedure, unlike LaTeX, Typst does not require boilerplate code/project to start a new document: simply creating an empty text file with a `.typ` extension suffices.
-To make things even simpler, the project hosts its own online editing service (discussed in @sec:typstapp).
+To make things even simpler, the Typst project hosts its own online editing service (discussed in @sec:typstapp).
 Currently, in the LaTeX world, this can only be achieved through external cloud solutions, such as Overleaf @Ewelina20.
-A very short summary on the main differences is presented in @tab:diffs.
+A very short summary on the main differences between two ecosystems is presented in @tab:diffs.

 #figure(
   caption: [Main differences between LaTeX and Typst],